 Please see www.northwestern.edu/sexual-harassment for more information about the University's sexual harassment policy and available training, or contact the office directly at email@example.com.

 Improve your English communication skills with accent and dialect modification services designed for professional, academic and social settings.
-With Northwestern University's Speech, Language, and Learning Clinic, you have the opportunity to optimize English-speaking skills through a customized, goal-driven plan to improve social communication as well as professional communication for use in meetings, presentations and teleconferences.
+At the Northwestern Center for Audiology, Speech, Language, and Learning, you have the opportunity to optimize English-speaking skills through a customized, goal-driven plan to improve social communication as well as professional communication for use in meetings, presentations, and teleconferences.

 Directed by University faculty who are certified and licensed speech-language pathologists, services include a phone consultation, diagnostic evaluations, and tailored individual and group practice sessions.
 Specialized programs are available for university and corporate departments.
 Daytime and evening appointments are available.